cFischi/cFish/z_git-flo/git-multi-sync-SOP.md

 2. Enter a commit message when prompted (or leave blank for auto-generated timestamp message)
 3. Wait for confirmation: "Success!
 Changes pushed to GitHub."
 4. Remember to press `Ctrl+Alt+L` on your other computer before working there

+### Checking Repository Status
+1. Press `Ctrl+Alt+J` to see the current Git status
+2. View the output to see:
+   - Which files have been modified
+   - Which files are staged for commit
+   - Any untracked files
+   - Current branch information
+   - Relationship to remote branch

 ## Keyboard Shortcut Details